joomla-extensions/pkg_languagepack/README.md

 ### Future Goals
 - Fix the router
+- Fix TODO's left in the code.
+This component was built with a tight MVP in mind and there are many improvements that can still be made
 - Direct integration with crowdin to download packs straight from crowdin
 - Integration with action logs plugin (maybe replacing the releases table)
 - Administrator Interface for adding both applications and languages to be used by the TT Team coordinators